KUBUQI — Premier Li Keqiang said on Aug 2 that China is willing to deepen cooperation with foreign countries on desert control.

-Li made the remarks in written congratulations to the 4th Kubuqi International Desert Forum that kicked off on August 2 in the Kubuqi Desert in north China’s Inner Mongolia autonomous region.
+Li made the remarks in written congratulations to the 4th Kubuqi International Desert Forum that kicked off on Aug 2 in the Kubuqi Desert in North China’s Inner Mongolia autonomous region.

 Li highlighted the progress China has made in its battle with desertification, which has helped erect an ecological shield in the north, improve the environment and boost economic and social development in desert areas.